 If your card has a grace period and you paid your bill in full during the previous month, interest doesn't accrue on your purchases during the statement period or the grace period.
 If you didn't pay your bill in full, the balance you carry and additional purchases you make will accrue interest every day.
 You'll also lose the grace period until you pay a bill in full.

 Secured cards tend to have a high interest rate, and it's best to plan ahead and only make purchases with the card that you can afford to pay in full.
-Also, a high balance on revolving credit accounts (such as a credit card or line of credit) can hurt your credit scores.
+Also, a high balance on revolving credit accounts (such as a credit card or line of credit) can hurt your credit scores and isn't a great way to help your credit.
 This is true even if you pay your bill in full each month because your balance generally gets reported to the credit bureaus at the end of your statement period.

 If you want to improve your credit scores, try to only use a small portion of your available credit limit (in credit scoring terms, this is known as having a low utilization rate).
 For example, if your card's limit is $100, use the card for a $10 subscription or to buy lunch one day each month and then pay your bill in full.
 While your secured card won't get much day-to-day use, the small charge and on-time payment can help you build a positive credit history while keeping a low utilization rate.

-Choosing between a secured credit vs. unsecured card
+Choosing between a secured credit card vs. unsecured card

 Given the option, an unsecured credit card may be best because you won't have to put up the security deposit.
 Additionally, there are more unsecured cards to choose from, including a variety of rewards credit cards, balance transfer credit cards, and cards that don't have an annual fee.
 However, it can be difficult to qualify for an unsecured credit card if you don't have a good credit score or have no credit history.

 Often, a secured credit card is a stepping stone to qualifying for an unsecured card.
 You open the secured card as a way to build a positive credit history and then get an unsecured credit card once you can qualify for one.
-Some credit card issuers may "upgrade" your secured card to an unsecured card and give you your security deposit back.
+Some credit card issuers may "upgrade" your secured card to an unsecured card and give you your security deposit back, but it's generally not a good idea to go with a credit card that requires a security deposit.
 But generally, you'll need to apply for a new unsecured card on your own and decide whether you want to keep the secured card open or close it.

 People who don't have credit, or have bad credit, can also use a debit card or prepaid card.
 These can be good alternatives to cash and can be used while shopping online.
 However, debit and prepaid card activity don't get reported to the credit bureaus and won't help you build credit.